Skip to main content

 NOTE: Replace skyhigh-pa-conn with the name of the connector.

-1. Use docker stop skyhigh-pa-conn command to stop a running connector.
+1. Use sudo docker stop skyhigh-pa-conn command to stop a running connector.

-2. Use docker start skyhigh-pa-conn command to start a stopped connector.
+2. Use sudo docker start skyhigh-pa-conn command to start a stopped connector.

-3. Use docker rm skyhigh-pa-conn command to remove/delete a connector.
+3. Use sudo docker rm skyhigh-pa-conn command to remove/delete a connector.

 IMPORTANT: Removing or deleting a connector is equivalent to uninstalling it.
 To recreate the connector, a new configuration file is required.